Are you looking to find out if your planning campsite or caravan park will need planning permission?

 See below a quick summary of useful points to take away with you from this beginner’s guide to campsite planning…

-- This document (published by the Planning Portal) will give you necessary insight to understanding the parameters surrounding permitted development.
+- This document (published by the Planning Portal) will give you the necessary insight into understanding the parameters surrounding permitted development.

-- …it’s a leveler for anyone seeking to embark on getting permission for such a project.
+- …it’s a leveller for anyone seeking to embark on getting permission for such a project.

 - Get familiar with your local council’s plan for development.